 Remnant and proclamation of the three angels

-The tradition understands itself as called to proclaim a special eschatological message to the world.
+The tradition understands itself as called to announce a special eschatological message to the world.

-What it is: The belief affirms that there is a special calling to proclaim to the world messages related to judgment, worship of the Creator, faithfulness, and perseverance in the time of the end.
+What it is: The belief affirms that there is a special calling to proclaim to the world messages linked to judgment, worship of the Creator, faithfulness, and perseverance in the end time.

-How the tradition understands it: Adventism associates this mission with Revelation 14 and with the idea of the remnant.
-In its official formulation, this need not imply absolute exclusivism of salvation, but a strong consciousness of prophetic and missionary vocation.
+How the tradition understands it: Adventism associates this mission with Revelation 14 and with the idea of a remnant.
+In its official formulation, this does not need to imply absolute exclusivity of salvation, but a strong consciousness of prophetic and missionary vocation.

-Textual or traditional basis: Revelation 12 and 14 are the most important texts on this point.
+Textual basis and context: Revelation 12 and 14 are the most important texts at this point.

 Historical context: The theme helped shape missionary identity, publications, prophetic evangelism, and denominational self-understanding.

-Common objections: Critics understand that the doctrine may favor sectarianism or an excessively exceptional self-image.
+Common objections: Critics consider that the doctrine can foster sectarianism or an excessively exceptional self-image.

-Internal variations: There are more inclusive and more exclusivist ways of explaining the remnant within Adventism itself.
+Internal variations: There are more inclusive or more exclusivist ways of explaining the remnant within Adventism itself.

 Supportive